-Below are links to some organizations and publications that may be of interest to ME2/orchestra members and fans (just click on the logos to visit their websites):
+Below are links to some organizations that may be of interest to Me2/Orchestra members and fans (just click on the logos to visit their websites):

 Frequently Asked Questions:

-No. Although ME2/strings is a fully professional, auditioned orchestra, there is no audition to join ME2/orchestra.
+There is no audition necessary to join Me2/Orchestra.
 All interested musicians have to do is show up.
 Well, we’d prefer that they sign up via our website first, just so we know who is coming, but that’s the extent of it.
-Most of the individuals who have registered have provided us with enough information so that we have a general idea of their playing level and can go into our first rehearsals knowing what to expect.
+Most of the musicians who join will provide us with enough information so that we have a general idea of their playing level and we can all go into rehearsals knowing what to expect.

 Are you accepting very young players?

 We are welcoming all ages.
 For players under the age of 13, we ask that they meet with our staff first and sit-in on a rehearsal to determine whether or not the orchestra will be a positive experience for them both musically and socially.

 No, we just bring together people who are concerned about maintaining good mental health and share a love of music.
 We can point people in the right direction if they are in a crisis situation, but we are not health care providers.
 In fact, we’re patients ourselves.
 We do have a licensed psychologist serving on our Board of Directors.

 How is Me2/Orchestra different from any other orchestra?

 We’ve searched high & low, but there is no other orchestra in the country that brings people together under the theme of mental health.
 To an observer, Me2/Orchestra looks like any other community orchestra.
 The primary difference is that we openly acknowledge the fact that everyone in the room has different needs and we’re there to support each other.